infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

         * On the one hand, games can be used to distract patients and help them to cope with the side effects of treatments, like nausea, vomiting, anxiety, fatigue and pain, much the same as physical play does
         * Computer games may have the same effect as an often more expensive relaxation training.
         * Applied games could be combined with patient-tailored tools to assess a patient’s wellbeing in dedicated e-health platforms to deliver personalized interventions

-# Play Assessment:

-- According to a paper that describes the importance of play in development[^3], play is an effective tool to study development in children
-	-  When play is not being controlled by adults children are not inhibited or conscious and, therefore, one can see them at their best.
-	* Play activities help us to know about the child's cognitive abilities.
-	* Play also reflects the child's social development.
-- A paper that studied the interplay of play and cognition[^3], used
-	- Bayley Scales of Infant Development, 2nd edition (BSID-II; Bayley, 1993).
-We used the BSID-II to assess children’s general cognitive development.
-	* Play assessment: used two toy sets to assess play.
-	    * The first consisted of exploratory toys comparable to those donated to the institutions.
-	    * The second set consisted primarily of symbolic toys to provide sufficient opportunity to elicit the children’s symbolic play behaviours.
-* The same paper on cognition and play[^3] suggests that play assessments may be used by therapists attempting to assess children newly adopted from institutions who are difficult to engage in standardized testing, but able to be engaged in play.
-	* A therapist familiar with a play scale similar to the one used in this study may be able to gauge a child’s developmental status through observing play behaviours.

 # Sports & Vulnerable Children